HuynhXinh/Clean-Architecture-Coin/README.md

 ## Motivation
-  - In the past I had faced with alot of problem with code *ON IN ONE* push all of things to activities, fragments or presenters and after some releases then productivity went down because of hard to changes, maintenance, extends,... so that why I try to investigate and apply clean architecture, clean code
+  - In the past I had faced with alot of problem with code *ALL IN ONE* push all of things to activities, fragments or presenters and after some releases then productivity went down because of hard to changes, maintenance, extends,... so that why I try to investigate and apply clean architecture, clean code
   - Article make me interest with cryptocoin: https://medium.freecodecamp.org/today-i-launched-my-first-mobile-app-heres-what-i-learned-6fc25c14eee6